yukyungkoh/job-postings-data-project/3_measure-AI-demand-exposure/README.md

 Below are the steps to construct the AI Demand Exposure Score.

-## 1: Extract tasks from job postings
+## Step 1: Extract tasks from job postings
 * I use a **large language model** (specifically, Mistral via Ollama) to extract concise task statements from the job descriptions.
 * Tasks should be action-oriented and exclude qualifications, benefits, or company information.